Linear park: Asia

 In Hong Kong, a prominent example of a linear park is the Avenue of Stars.
 Located at the waterfront surrounding East Tsim Sha Tsui, the Avenue of Stars is a 440-meter(0.27 mi.) promenade offering scenic views to the public.
 As a public amenity, the park provides much needed urban space to the dense city of Hong Kong.
 The walking road itself is dedicated to famous Hong Kong celebrities, and as such is an attractive tourist area lined with souvenir stalls at some sections.

 In addition to the dynamic waterfront location, the Avenue of Stars provides visitors a "front-row seat"(stand) to the Symphony of Lights, the world's largest light and sound show.
-It's also around this area that the famed Star Ferry can be observed and even ridden.
+It is also around this area that the Star Ferry can be observed.

 In Singapore, wild growth and shrubbery that's taken over a former KTM rail line has been encouraged and maintained through public opinion.
 Convincing the Singaporean government of the land's value, the citizens of Singapore were able to turn a neglected KTM railway in to a linear park that now runs 10 km(6.21 mi) long and offers unique perspectives into Singaporean wildlife.
 Rail Corridor differs from the typical linear park in a way that promotes and integrates the biodiversity and ecosystem throughout—covering 93 different species—while serving as an excellent outdoor trail to get active in.

+In Tel Aviv, Israel, a linear park was established on the former route of the Ottoman railway between Jerusalem and Jaffa.
+Following the disuse of the railway the area was used as a parking lot.
+In 2020 the park was opened to the public.

+In the Philippines, the Iloilo River Esplanade is the country’s longest linear park, with a total length of 9.29 km.
+It began as part of the Iloilo River Rehabilitation Project in Iloilo City, later evolving into a popular venue for jogging and leisure, and is now lined with mangroves and other forms of riverine biodiversity.
+A similar project in Metro Manila, the Pasig River Esplanade, is a planned 25 km linear park, of which about 1.1 km have been completed in several sections.